Abhigupta13/Git-learning/commands.md

 -`git add . ` -> adds all the files at once

--`git commit -m "<messege>"` -> this creates a new version based on your prev changes
+-`git commit -m "<messege>"` -> this creates a new version based on your previous changes

 -`git push`  -> this pushe all new changes in github